MarioPoneder/solidity-audit-template/README.md

 - [Prettier Plugin Solidity](https://github.com/prettier-solidity/prettier-plugin-solidity): code formatter
 - [Tracer](https://github.com/zemse/hardhat-tracer): trace events, calls and storage operations
 - [Storage Layout](https://github.com/aurora-is-near/hardhat-storage-layout): generate smart contract storage layout
+- Fork the mainnet as a Hardhat Network instance
+- Download external contracts and their dependencies (via Python script)
+- Attach tests to external contracts (in mainnet fork)

 This is a GitHub template, which means you can reuse it as many times as you want.
 You can do that by clicking the "Use this template" button at the top of the page.